 The AVID Board holds a retreat and develops three imperatives to guide the organization: Student Centric, Accelerate Schoolwide, and Urban Imperative.
 AVID holds one of its nine Summer Institutes in Hawaii for the first time and trains more than 25,000 during the summer.
 Salem-Keizer (OR) Public Schools Superintendent Dr. Sandy Husk is named CEO to replace Executive Director Jim Nelson.
 She becomes the third person to lead the organization.

-Beginning with one high school and 32 students, AVID now impacts more than 800,000 students in nearly 5,000 schools and 43 postsecondary institutions in 44 states, the District of Columbia, and across 16 other countries/territories.
+Beginning with one high school and 32 students, AVID now impacts more than 1.2 million students in nearly 5,000 schools and 43 postsecondary institutions in 44 states, the District of Columbia, and across 16 other countries/territories.
 The AVID College Readiness System spans elementary through higher education.

 Although AVID serves all students, the AVID Elective focuses on the least served students in the academic middle.
 The formula is simple—raise expectations of students and, with the AVID support system in place, they will rise to the challenge.
 What distinguishes AVID from other educational reform programs is its continuous success rate.
 Of the 34,229 AVID seniors reporting data in 2013, 91 percent reported plans to attend a postsecondary institution: 60 percent to a four-year college and 30 percent to a two-year institution.
 Seventy-seven percent reported taking at least one rigorous course, such as AP®, IB®, or Cambridge®, with 66.7 percent taking the corresponding exam.